Estrogen-Rocks/estrogen-rocks.github.io/questioning.md

 +Pro/Cons Chart
--Don't make charts like this.
+Don't make charts like this.
 -Option 1 Pros | Option 1 Cons
--Money         | Happiness
+-Money         | No Happiness

--
-+Make them like this.
+Make them like this.
 +Option 1     | Option 2
 +Money        | No Money
 +No Happiness | Happiness